durancristhian/quiniela-results/README.md

 quiniela-results --date '2016-06-30'
 ```

-* As any other npm module (including client-side implementations):
+* As any other npm module:

 ```javascript
 const getResults = require('quiniela-results')